palinalif/TomoriBot/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions made  are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make TomoriBot better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "Enhancement".

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>